-The operation of each of the 32 overlaps is governed by the Overlap Type and the ModifierPhase(s).
+The operation of each of the 16 overlaps is governed by the Overlap Type and the ModifierPhase(s).
 Examples are presented below to illustrate the operation available with each overlap type.
 We provide overlap features based on customer requirements and does not endorse any particular mode of operation provided in these examples.
 The user should develop applications from these features that comply with local policies and with the Manual of Traffic Control Devices.

-- Normal (NTCIP) modifier phase causes the overlap to go dark - -GrnYel (NTCIP) modifier phase used to suppress the overlap green - OTHER (Proprietary MIB) selects one of the following Types+ under overlap Program Parms+: - L-Perm suppresses the solid green in a protected/permitted left-turn while the opposing left-turn (modifier phase) is green (this left-turn display is used by some agencies to resolve the "yellow-trap). - o Fl Red Flashing red arrow used by some agencies for the permitted left-turn indication (another left-turn display designed to address the "yellow trap" safety issue. - o FAST-FL Fast FL is used in Canada.
-It flashes the GREEN signal at the rate specified in the Fast-Fl Rate parameter (see MM→1→5→1).
-It is used for protected-permissive left turns.
-An overlap set to this type will flash green when the user programs both the included phase and modifier phase and that phase is active - o R-Turn used to drive a right-turn green arrow when a non-conflicting left-turn is being serviced and move immediately to a solid green indication of the through movement associated with the right turn - Ped\1 used to drive a walk indication timed with the first included phase and pedestrian clearance which overlaps the following included phases defined for the overlap - o MinGrn identical to the NORMAL overlap type, except that the overlap green extension is timed as a min green period when the overlap green period begins - o FlYel-4 this is used to Flash a yellow arrow during permissive left turns. - o GoBAR This overlap was developed to meet specific requirements for the City of Houston light rail system.
-The go indication (vertical bar) is output to the overlap green and the stop indication (horizontal bar) is output to the overlap red.
-The overlap displays a flashing prepare-top-stop and prepare-to-go based on requirements for the City of Houston. - o IndPed The IndPed overlap is intended for applications that bridge pedestrian clearance over two or more sequential included phases assigned to the overlap.
-The pedestrian clearance time is programmed using the parameter called PedClrTime under the overlap parameter+ screen. - Note: The Ped\1 overlap is intended for applications that time phase walk and pedestrian clearance for included phases that do not follow each other in the sequence.
-The Ped\1 overlap may also bridge the walk indication time over one or more included phases.
-If the application requires bridging pedestrian clearance, then use the IndPed overlap.
+- Normal (NTCIP) modifier phase causes the overlap to go dark - -GrnYel (NTCIP) modifier phase used to suppress the overlap green - OTHER (Proprietary MIB) selects one of the following Types+ under overlap Program Parms+: - L-Perm suppresses the solid green in a protected/permitted left-turn while the opposing left-turn (modifier phase) is green (this left-turn display is used by some agencies to resolve the "yellow-trap). - o Fl Red flashing red arrow used by some agencies for the permitted left-turn indication (another left-turn display designed to address the "yellow trap" safety issue. - o R-Turn used to drive a right-turn green arrow when a non-conflicting left-turn is being serviced and move immediately to a solid green indication of the through movement associated with the right turn - Ped_1 used to drive a walk indication timed with the first included phase and ped clearance which overlaps the following included phases defined for the overlap - o MinGrn identical to the NORMAL overlap type, except that the overlap green extension is timed as a min green period when the overlap green period begins - FIYel-4 this is used to Flash a yellow arrow during permissive left turns.
+See section 4.7 for further details.